JPCreedon/tidydataProject/README.md

 The activity_labels.txt is read to get the labels.

-The activity column values (2nd column) are then replaced with the labels (2nd column also of the activities dataframe)
+The activity column values (2nd column: sets[,2]) are then replaced with the labels (2nd column also of the activities dataframe:activities[...,2])
 ```r
 sets[,2] = activities[sets[,2],2]
 ```